 The Baron walks to his waiting triplane chatting and joking with his Staffel pilots.

-Round-lensed goggles and a lined flying helmet, reindeer-skin boots over his laced footwear, a white silk scarf at his neck.
+Round-lensed goggles and a lined leather flying helmet, reindeer-skin boots over his laced footwear, a white silk scarf at his neck.

 Figure includes two heads, one with cap, one with flying helmet and two hand options.
 A beautiful "Geschwaderstock" in his right hand.